sap-tutorials/How-Tos/tutorials/2017/04/sda-hana-vora/sda-hana-vora.md

 ## How-To Details
-Provides instruction on how to install and configure SAP HANA, express edition, SAP Vora and the SAP HANA Spark Controller.
+Provides instruction on how to install and configure SAP HANA, express edition, SAP Vora and the SAP HANA Spark Controller so they could connect to each other.

 ### Time to Complete
 **45 Min**.